nuxt/nuxt/packages/babel-preset-app/README.md

   useBuiltIns: "entry"
 }
 ```
-Below is the list of all available parameters
+Below is a list of all available parameters:

 ### Options
 * **buildTarget** passed by builder, either `"server"` or `"client"`